Perseus392/RustedWhisk/README.md

 # RustyWhisk
-Scratchpad for Workflow Composer's Openwhisk module
+Implementation of an Openwhisk Library for Rust